joer14/hackers-doorbell/README.md

 ## Cool Thing About this Approach:

-You don't need any special software running on your mac, just the ability to [enable a default keyboard shortcut](http://www.cultofmac.com/215227/make-the-invert-display-keyboard-shortcut-work-again-in-mountain-lion-os-x-tips/) on your mac.
+You don't need any special software running on your mac, just the ability to [enable a default keyboard shortcut](http://www.cultofmac.com/215227/make-the-invert-display-keyboard-shortcut-work-again-in-mountain-lion-os-x-tips/).

 ## Materials: